10 Interesting and Easy Things to Talk About With Your Girlfriend

 So, here’s a list of what to talk about with your girlfriend, whether you’re on the phone or in person.

-1. Don’t talk.
-Ask your girlfriend about her day, her life – and listen to what she says
+1. Ask your girlfriend about her day, her life – and listen to what she says

 Of all the things to talk about with your girlfriend, the last topic should be you.
 Don’t talk endlessly about your video games, sports, work, school, or hobbies.